reactjs/react.dev/content/docs/concurrent-mode-adoption.md

 ### Migration Step: Blocking Mode {#migration-step-blocking-mode}

 For older codebases, Concurrent Mode might be a step too far.
 This is why we also provide a new "Blocking Mode" in the experimental React builds.
-You can try it by substituting `createRoot` with `createBlockingRoot`.
+You can try it by substituting `unstable_createRoot` with `unstable_createBlockingRoot`.
 It only offers a *small subset* of the Concurrent Mode features, but it is closer to how React works today and can serve as a migration step.

 To recap:

 * **Legacy Mode:** `ReactDOM.render(<App />, rootNode)`.
 This is what React apps use today.
 There are no plans to remove the legacy mode in the observable future — but it won't be able to support these new features.
-* **Blocking Mode:** `ReactDOM.createBlockingRoot(rootNode).render(<App />)`.
+* **Blocking Mode:** `ReactDOM.unstable_createBlockingRoot(rootNode).render(<App />)`.
 It is currently experimental.
 It is intended as a first migration step for apps that want to get a subset of Concurrent Mode features.
-* **Concurrent Mode:** `ReactDOM.createRoot(rootNode).render(<App />)`.
+* **Concurrent Mode:** `ReactDOM.unstable_createRoot(rootNode).render(<App />)`.
 It is currently experimental.
 In the future, after it stabilizes, we intend to make it the default React mode.
 This mode enables *all* the new features.

 ### Why So Many Modes? {#why-so-many-modes}